remotion-dev/remotion/packages/docs/learn/2022-11-18-apple-fireworks.md

   </TabItem>
 </Tabs>

-## Frame setup
+## Composition setup

-In the `src/Root.tsx` file, adjust the frame width and height to be the following:
+A [Composition](https://www.remotion.dev/docs/terminology#composition) defines the frame of the video.
+In the `src/Root.tsx` file, adjust the frame width and height to the following:

 ```tsx twoslash title="src/Root.tsx"
 import { Composition } from "remotion";